haskell-tools/haskell-tools/documentation/development/packages.md

 Application packages:

+* **haskell-tools-builtin-refactorings**: A collection of refactorings provided by the developers.
 * **haskell-tools-daemon**: A backend for the Haskell-tools Refactor that supports editor integration.
 It exposes an interface that can be accessed through socket communication.
 The [protocol description](haskell-tools-refactoring-protocol.md) describes how the daemon should be used as a refactoring engine.
 * **haskell-tools-cli**: A command-line interface for Haskell-tools Refactor.
 This can be used by scripts, or users who don't need editor integration.
 For an interactive usage, haskell-tools-daemon should be better.
 * **haskell-tools-demo**: A demo web application that shows the capabilities of Haskell-tools Refactor